-There are three "tools" that we use to show process flow.
+There are three arrow types that we use to show process flow.
 They are:

 You will note that we construct our process horizontally from left to right, and we loop back from right to left.
 Our research has shown that most find it the easiest to follow the flow of activity in this way.

-In the example above, we mix activity with conditions, e.g., "if the applicant complies, then issue a letter of acceptance".
-In this case we have a conditional question followed by a task:
+In the example above, we mix activity with conditions.
+E.g., "if the applicant complies, then issue a letter of acceptance".
+To create efficient process flow we must separate activity from conditions.

 I use the "Accredit new practitioners" process, once more, to show what the final product looks like.
 Below is a screenshot: